NOVARNISH

 Data

-89% of Marketers Use AI — Only 29% Can Prove It Works (2026)
+89% of Marketers Use AI — But Only 41% Can Prove It Works (2026)

-No Varnish Team11 min read
+No Varnish Team23 min read

-We surveyed 853 marketing professionals in May 2026 to find out which marketing automation platforms and AI tools they're actually using.
-We cross-referenced our results against three major industry surveys (Salesforce, HubSpot, and McKinsey) to validate the patterns.
-As of mid-June 2026, the results paint a clear picture.
+We surveyed 853 marketing professionals in May 2026 to find out which marketing automation platforms and AI tools are part of their daily workflow.
+We cross-referenced our results against five major industry surveys — Salesforce, HubSpot, McKinsey, Gartner, and Jasper — to validate the patterns.
+This July 2026 update adds new sections on AI agents, consumer trust, regional adoption gaps, and enterprise-versus-SMB spending divides.

-In this report, you'll see:
+In this report, you will see:

 • The exact adoption rates for every major AI marketing tool category